BartMassey/advent-of-code-2020/day06/README.md

 for Part 1 and Part 2: the type checker just isn't quite smart enough yet to easily express the desired thing.

+See the branch `day06-fold1` in this repo for a demo reimplementation of the nightly function `Iterator::fold_first`, which is useful here.

 ---

 Solution to [this problem](https://adventofcode.com/2020/day/6).